This post may contain affiliate links. I may earn a small commission at no extra cost to you.

 So much better than vinegar!

-This version gives you all the fizz… without the mess, the smell, or the constant reset.
+This version gives you all the fizz without the smell.

-I made these the night before, and the next morning my grandkids played with them for over an hour—and kept coming back all day.
-That’s always the test.
+I made these the night before, and the next morning my grandkids played with them for over an hour and kept coming back all day.
+They absolutely loved it!

 What You’ll Need